mmonteleone/michaelmonteleone.net/_posts/2010-07-09-proxying-asp.net-ajax-events-with-jquery.markdown

 But as code has grown, so have tools for its manipulation.  jQuery excels here.
 It's *great* for bulk-shoveling client-side mass.

-*Here's we'll see an example of this by proxying ASP.NET AJAX client-side events as native jQuery events using jQuery's Special Event API and some fancy JavaScript meta-programming.*
+*Here we'll see an example of this by proxying ASP.NET AJAX's client-side events as native jQuery events using jQuery's Special Event API and some fancy JavaScript meta-programming.*

 ## Scenario